Hi Dave, and thanks for your honest and perceptive question.

 When God made humanity, he also gave them responsibility and authority to look after the world he had made.
 Since we rejected him, God not only ejected us from the garden of Eden, but cursed the earth so that it would produce ‘thorns and thistles’, and our work would now be toilsome and painful.
 The whole created order was stuffed because of our rebellion against God.
 In addition, human nature was distorted so that we hurt each other and work all other kinds of evil.
 As you can see, the two things that originally showed us what God is like are no longer reliable indicators of what God is like.
 We cannot look at humanity because the image of God in us is damaged, and we cannot look at the world because it has been stuffed up by our sin.
 When we look at humanity and the world, we get ambiguous signals.
 There is still some good in humanity and creation, so that we can call human birth a miracle and it causes so much joy.
 But we also see the dark side of humanity and it makes you wonder whether there is a God.
 You can also look at creation and sing, ‘what a wonderful world’, but on other days you see natural disasters, suffering etc and think ‘if God made this world, how can he be a good God?’.
 But this is not how God created the world.
 The world and humanity are no longer reliable indicators of what God is like.

 Still, God did not destroy humanity completely at the beginning.
 He mercifully delayed his judgement in order to develop his plan to reconcile humanity back to himself.
-Even though we deserve death and judgement, God did not give up on us.
-From that time on, he has been working his plan to reconcile humanity and give them the eternal life with him, which they rejected in the garden.
+Even though we deserve death and judgment, God did not give up on us.
+From that time on, he has been working His plan to reconcile humanity and give them eternal life with him, which they rejected in the garden.

 By looking at Jesus, we can see the very heart of God.
 In Jesus, God shows his complete, unconditional love for people, and his passionate commitment to reconcile them to relationship with him.
 We must always make our judgement of what God is like by looking at Jesus.
 But if we reject Jesus, we are rejecting our only hope of salvation and eternal life.
 We are rejecting God’s rescue plan.
 You could look at this and say, ‘God is mean for giving me death if I don’t accept him’, but this would be like saying, ‘the lifeguard is mean for saying that I will die if I reject his attempts to save me from drowning’.
 The Bible clearly says that God loves us and desires all people to be saved and to come to a knowledge of the truth (1 Timothy 2:4).
 But if we reject his rescue plan (Jesus), then it is not God who is being mean but us who have made our choice to remain estranged from him.
 I sincerely hope and pray that God would convince you that these things are true and that you would take up his offer of forgiveness and eternal life with him.
 Read the gospels or letters in the NT to see if what I’m saying is true.